NotBrianZach/bza/README.md

 for utility function definitions, see shellHook in shell.nix

-<> = requried arguments, []= optional arguments

-- attempt to clean badly formatted tables or latex
-  - gptClean <inputFile>

 - html
   - a website
-    - url2md [-u  https://example.com]  <-o "example.md"> # this is a wrapper for wget in shellHook in shell.nix
+    - `url2md -u  https://example.com  -o "example.md"` # this is a wrapper for wget in shellHook in shell.nix
   - local html
-    - html2md <./library/Frankenstein.html >
+    - `html2md ./library/Frankenstein.html`
       - this will create a directory ./library/Frankensteind
         - a file ./library/Frankensteind/Frankenstein.md
         - and a subdirectory ./library/Frankensteind/imagesD/
-    - (html2md sourceUrl outputFilePath, image directory will be filename+d)
+    - (html2md <sourceUrl> [outputFilePath], image directory will be filename+d)
 - epub
  - pandoc -i /path/to/file.epub -o /path/to/output.md

+- EXPERIMENTAL attempt to clean badly formatted tables or latex (might try tweaking prompt if doesn't work)
+  - gptClean <inputFile>

 - pdf (also images&docx):
   -  https://cloudconvert.com/pdf-to-html just use this then see earlier instructions for html files using html2md bash function,